Reinforce-solidify/unit-6-react-tic-tac-toe/README.md

 There are no tests for this challenge.
 Determine if the app works properly by using it.

 ## Extension
 1. Have the board check for three-in-a-row.
-See if you can utilize other [lifecycle methods](https://reactjs.org/docs/state-and-lifecycle.html#adding-lifecycle-methods-to-a-class).
+See if you can utilize other [hooks](https://react.dev/reference/react).

 2. Write some ES6.
 Webpack is converting all ES6 to ES5 so browser support is NOT an issue!

-3. Refactor your tic-tac-toe game using [React Hooks](https://reactjs.org/docs/hooks-intro.html) and make all components functional rather than class-based.
+2. Refactor your tic-tac-toe game using the [Component API](https://react.dev/reference/react/Component) and make all components class-based rather than functional.

 4. Make your game turn-based, i.e. it'll acknowledge X's turn and O's turn.
 Instead of just toggling between X and O, have the first click turn the box to an X, the second click turn its box to an O, etc. This will create a more fluid UX.